bberka/Modmail.NET/docs/COMMANDS.md

 Parameter types with '*' are required

-Default prefix is '!!'

-## Modmail Group Commands

-Requires TeamPermissionLevel.Admin or higher

-Only available for main server id in configuration

-### `modmail setup`

-- **Description**: Setup the modmail bot.
-- **Usage**: `!!modmail setup`
-- **Note**: This command should be run in the main server.
-Only bot owner can run this command.
-This command will create the necessary channels and roles for the modmail bot.

 ## Ticket Group Slash Commands

 Only available in main server id set in configuration